MikeWise2718/markdowndocs/unity/unity.md

 # Things that are hard to find
  * Scene Window
-    * To turn off that silly camera icon in the or the lighting blub, or a lot of other thigns, you can go to the "Gizmos" button in the top window bar and find the appropriate checkbox.
+    * To turn off that silly camera icon in the or the lighting blub, or a lot of other things, you can go to the "Gizmos" button in the top window bar and find the appropriate checkbox.
     * To get rid of the UI hovering in the air, go to the Layers dropdown button in the button tool bar under the main window (it is on the right) and turn off the UI layer.

 # Where to find new things